indimail/libqmail/README.md

 # port install openssl
 # port update outdated
 ```
 * NOTE: The crypt(3) function on OSX is crippled. the default.configure script passes --enable-passwd-hash=md5 to the configure script.
-This enables the internal hash functions instead of the system supplied crypt(3) function.
+This enables the internal hash functions instead of the crippled system supplied crypt(3) function.
 Read about his issue [here](https://stackoverflow.com/questions/32569597/how-to-get-same-crypt3-function-in-mac-os-x-as-linux-gcc-gnu-crypt3-linux-g) and [here](https://bugs.python.org/issue33213).

 # Binary Builds on openSUSE Build Service